15 Best Things to Do in Fukuoka

 Fukuoka Prefecture is situated at the northernmost of Kyushu Region.
 It’s the largest city and the business center of the region for many years, and the city is accessible from several Asian countries such as China, Taiwan and South Korea, therefore, it’s been serving as an important city for trading and has an unique diverse culture.

 Fukuoka is also a hub for visitors to Kyushu Region with the principal airport of the region that connects a large number of domestic and international flights as well as the port for cruising ships.
 If you are planning a trip to Kyushu Region, it’s definitely worth spending some days at Fukuoka Prefecture as it offers tourists a wide range of attractions.
-From the delicious local food like Hakata Ramen to the historical monuments, check out the best things to do at Fukuoka Prefecture in 2019!
+From the delicious local food like Hakata Ramen to the historical monuments, check out the best things to do at Fukuoka Prefecture!

 Fukuoka Prefecture is known as one of the most gourmet cities in Japan and Fukuoka’s local food is a huge attraction of the prefecture.
 There are numbers of signature dishes such as Mentaiko (spicy cod roe), Motsunabe (hot pot dish), Gyoza (dumpling), Yakitori (chicken skewers), etc.